laucarson/terrain-visualisation/README.md

-# Simple Terrain Visualisationand Flood Risk Analysis
+# Simple Terrain Visualisation and Flood Risk Analysis

 This repository contains Python code developed in Google Colab for geospatial analysis of Hong Kong's terrain elevation data and identification of flood-prone areas.
 The analysis visualizes elevation patterns and highlights low-lying regions vulnerable to flooding at a 6-meter threshold, using public raster datasets.
 ​